jeromecoupe/webstoemp/_posts/2015-01-22-front-end-style-guides-jekyll.md

 ## Jekyll boilerplate for style guides

-I currently use a [very simple Jekyll setup](https://github.com/jeromecoupe/jekyllstyleguide).
+I currently use a very simple Jekyll boilerplate ([available on Github](https://github.com/jeromecoupe/jekyllstyleguide)).
 It revolves around a simple collection called `_components` for which I set the output to `false` in the `_config.yml` file.
 Each component is simply an HTML file in that directory.

 The YAML front matter for each of those files contains: